 The contents of the primary database are transferred to the replica instance in the same way they are transferred in version 6.1.
-This is done by generating and installing a replica package file and, optionally, a primary data file.
+This is done by generating and installing a replica package file and, if you are doing a manual data transfer, the primary data .dmp file.

-If you are migrating on the same hardware used by version 6.1, the installation process asks you if you want to migrate.
+If you are migrating on the same host machine used by version 6.1, the installation process asks you if you want to migrate.
 If you answer yes, the installer dumps the replica database, finds the required version 6.1 license file, and migrates only the delta records from the dump file.